tarunraaj2003/tarunraaj2003/README.md

 ## Education

-Pursuing B.Tech. in Computer Science, Sri Ramachandra Faculty of Engineering and Technology
+Pursuing B.Tech. in Computer Science Engineering at Sri Ramachandra Faculty of Engineering and Technology

 ## Skills